 Section 2.
-All SIG members are eligible to serve as officers of the SIG.
+All SIG members, who have been members of ASIS&T for at least twelve months prior to their nomination are eligible to serve as officers of the SIG.
 All SIG members are eligible to vote on questions submitted to the SIG membership by formal ballot or at official meetings.